National Parks and Reserves Travel Guide

 Duty free

-Travellers to Tanzania do not have to pay duty on 250g tobacco or 200 cigarettes or 50 cigars and one bottle of alcoholic beverages.
+Travellers to Tanzania do not have to pay duty on 250g tobacco, 200 cigarettes or 50 cigars, and one litre of whisky and liquors or two litres of wine.

 Communications

 The international country dialling code for Tanzania, as well as Zanzibar, is +255.
-There is good mobile phone coverage in main cities and towns, while rural areas may have limited coverage.
+There's good mobile phone coverage in main cities and towns, while rural areas may have limited coverage.
 There are international roaming agreements with most international operators.
-WiFi is available in main towns and resorts; visitors can purchase local prepaid SIM cards for unlocked phones.
+WiFi is available in main towns and resorts; visitors can purchase local prepaid SIM cards for unlocked phones or use eSIMs if their cellular providers support it on their networks.

 Passport & Visa